filecoin-project/specs/content/systems/filecoin_nodes/repository/ipldstore/_index.md

 # IPLD Store - Local Storage for hash-linked data

-IPLD is a set of libraries which allow for the interoperability of content-addressed data structures across different distributed systems.
+The InterPlanetary Linked Data (IPLD) is a set of libraries which allow for the interoperability of content-addressed data structures across different distributed systems an protocols.
 It provides a fundamental 'common language' to primitive cryptographic hashing, enabling data to be verifiably referenced and retrieved between two independent protocols.
-For example, a user can reference a git commit in a blockchain transaction to create an immutable copy and timestamp, or a data from a DHT can be referenced and linked to in a smart contract.
+For example, a user can reference an IPFS directory in an Ethereum transaction or smart contract.

+IPLD is fundamentally comprised of three layers:

+- the Block Layer, which focuses on block formats and addressing, how blocks can advertise or self-describe their codec
+- the Data Model Layer, which defines a set of required types that need to be included in any implementation - discussed in more detail below.
+- the Schema Layer, which allows for extension of the Data Model to interact with more complex structures without the need for custom translation abstractions.

+Further details about IPLD can be found in its [specification](https://github.com/ipld/specs).

 ## The Data Model